gareth0712/my-rps-subgraph/README.md

-# my-subgraph
+# my-rps-subgraph

-Deploy my own Subgraph for indexing data of Ethereum Network
+Deploy my own Subgraph for indexing data of the on-chain-rps game in Ethereum Network (Ropsten only)